 British Columbia’s South Coast often has what is referred to as a “damp cold,” with moisture in the air and temperatures that hover around freezing.
 This can lead to a deep body chill to which I easily fall victim.
 I’ve typically worn down rather than synthetic fill, but recently began searching for the perfect insulated jacket—one that is reasonably light, not too bulky, breathable, and most importantly, keeps me warm whether I am active or sedentary in the backcountry.
 Black Diamond’s First Light Hoody achieves many of those goals, offering great performance and versatility along with a durable build that stands up well to abuse.
 Below we break down the First Light Hoody’s insulation and warmth, weather protection, breathability, weight and packability, fit and sizing, and more.
-To see how the First Light Hoody stacks up, see our article on the best synthetic jackets.
+To see how the First Light Hoody stacks up, see our articles on the best synthetic jackets and best midlayers.

 The most important metric for an insulated jacket is its ability to keep you toasty in a variety of weather conditions.
 With the First Light Hoody, Black Diamond opted for 60g/m2 PrimaLoft Silver Active insulation, which like the Gold version, does not lose its loft or insulation qualities when wet.
 To test the jacket, I’ve worn it in virtually all weather conditions while climbing, mountaineering, and backcountry skiing.

 The first outing was an alpine camping trip in an early season sleet and windstorm, during which I wore the First Light Hoody as a midlayer under a hardshell.
 Despite some very tough conditions, the jacket remained warm and dry throughout.
-On another occasion, I remember pulling the First Light Hoody from my pack—where I also had stuffed my snow covered touring skin— to find that the jacket was soaked.
+On another occasion, I remember pulling the First Light Hoody from my pack—where I also had stuffed my snow-covered touring skin— to find that the jacket was soaked.
 Though unintentional, it was a perfect test of PrimaLoft’s insulation, which managed to keep me warm despite its dampness.
 You just won’t get that with down insulation.

 For these reasons, the First Light Hoody easily has become my favorite garment for active wear down to within about 5 degrees of freezing.
 When the temperatures dip below freezing and I’m confident that moisture will not be an issue, I opt for a down insulating layer instead as it offers more warmth at a lower weight.

-The shell on the First Light Hoody is made by Swiss-manufacturer Schoeller, and consists of stretchy woven nylon with their patented nanotechnology (it’s said to mimic natural products like beetle shells and honeybee wings).
-Regardless of the recipe, the result is a water repellant finish that does the job.
+The shell on the First Light Hoody is made by Swiss manufacturer Schoeller, and consists of stretchy woven nylon with their patented nanotechnology (it’s said to mimic natural products like beetle shells and honeybee wings).
+Regardless of the recipe, the result is a water-repellant finish that does the job.
 In light to moderate precipitation, water beads up and rolls off the jacket with ease.
-However, I have noticed that during sustained exposure the area close to the cuff has started to wet out.
+However, I have noticed that during sustained exposure, the area close to the cuff has started to wet out.
 When the rain or sleet is constant, I definitely recommend wearing a hardshell jacket over it.

 While I anticipated the warmth and perhaps even the water repellency, I was surprised by the First Light Hoody’s ability to cut harsh winds.
 Given how breathable it is, I expected that the wind would permeate the jacket.
 I’ve been caught in high winds while wearing the First Light as my outer layer, but was completely protected from the bite of cold air, a welcome surprise from such a breathable piece.